ethnhe/raster_triangle/README.md

 # Raster Triangle
 This is a simple renderer with z-buffer for synthesis data generating.
 With an input mesh and its pose, the rendered RGB and depth map are generated.
-It has been applied to [PVN3D](https://github.com/ethnhe/PVN3D).
+It has been applied to [PVN3D](https://github.com/ethnhe/PVN3D) and [FFB6D](https://github.com/ethnhe/FFB6D).

 ## Installation
 Compile the source code by